 Language helps us to share our ideas and feelings with others.
 When we think about language, some familiar names come to our mind like English, French, German, or maybe Arabic.
 It is an essential way of communication that is often taken for granted by today’s generation.

 Can you imagine a life without a common language?
 It would be hard when people around you don’t understand your language.
-That’s when the word rare comes into the context.
+That’s when the word rare comes into the context when you study a foreign language.

 Do these obscure languages still exist?